Pavi99sandamini151/CICD_pipeline/README.md

-# CICD_pipeline
+# CI-CD_pipeline
-pipeline and deploy in github pages with github action
+create my first CICD pipeline for a project